nithilans060306/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
 Program to implement the the Logistic Regression Using Gradient Descent.
-Developed by: Visalan H
+Developed by: Nithilan S
-RegisterNumber:  212223240183
+RegisterNumber:  212223240108
 ```
 ```
 import pandas as pd